Kentucky Bounty Hunter Guide: Requirements and Steps

 3. Interview with the court.

 Although not guaranteed, if you meet the required experience and submit an application, you should receive an interview with the court for the pretrial officer position.
-Prepare for the interview by reading the responsibilities of a pretrial officer and understanding the how pretrial services work with the court.
+Prepare for the interview by reading the responsibilities of a pretrial officer and understanding how pretrial services work with the court.
 Dress appropriately, arrive on time, and be energetic to give the best possible interview.

 4. Begin working as a pretrial officer.